Telus Mobility: 2000s

-In February 2008, Telus Mobility discontinued its AMPS analog network, and launched its HSPA+ network in November 2009.
-Telus offered landlines to customers affected by the AMPS network's shutdown in rural areas, as digital signals are less reliable than analog ones in such areas.
-Following both events, Telus began a slow phasing out of CDMA devices, especially those that support both AMPS and CDMA technologies.
+In February 2008, TELUS Mobility discontinued its AMPS analog network, and launched its HSPA+ network in November 2009.
+TELUS offered landlines to customers affected by the AMPS network's shutdown in rural areas, as digital signals are less reliable than analog ones in such areas.
+Following both events, TELUS began a slow phasing out of CDMA devices, especially those that support both AMPS and CDMA technologies.

 2010s

-In February 2012, Telus launched its LTE network and it stopped selling CDMA devices, except those on clearance.
+In February 2012, TELUS launched its LTE network and it stopped selling CDMA devices, except those on clearance.

-In 2013, Telus was approved by the Canadian government to purchase independent wireless carrier Public Mobile.
+In 2013, TELUS was approved by the Canadian government to purchase independent wireless carrier Public Mobile.

-On August 8, 2014, Telus shut down Public Mobile's CDMA network after informing customers that they would need to buy phones compatible with Telus' network.
+On August 8, 2014, TELUS shut down Public Mobile's CDMA network after informing customers that they would need to buy phones compatible with TELUS' network.

-On March 31, 2015, Telus shut down its pager network.
+On March 31, 2015, TELUS shut down its pager network.

-On January 29, 2016, Telus shut down its Mike iDEN network.
+On January 29, 2016, TELUS shut down its Mike iDEN network.

-On May 31, 2017, Telus shut down its CDMA network.
+On May 31, 2017, TELUS shut down its CDMA network.

 Networks

-Telus Mobility partners with Bell Mobility to operate three different kinds of nationwide networks in Canada.
+TELUS Mobility partners with Bell Mobility to operate three different kinds of nationwide networks in Canada.
 These networks include a UMTS network, an LTE network and a 5G network.
-Telus has the fastest mobile network in Canada as of 2020 according to Speedtest.net.
+TELUS has the fastest mobile network in Canada as of 2020 according to Speedtest.net.

 UMTS

-On November 5, 2009, Telus launched HSPA+ services the day after Bell launched the services on their network; much of the 3G infrastructure is shared between the two carriers.
+On November 5, 2009, TELUS launched HSPA+ services the day after Bell launched the services on their network; much of the 3G infrastructure is shared between the two carriers.
 This network operates on the frequencies of 850/1900 MHz.

-Telus' single-channel 21 Mbit/s HSPA+ network is available to 97% of the Canadian population.
-About 70% of the Canadian population are located in Telus' 42 Mbit/s dual-channel coverage areas.
+TELUS' single-channel 21 Mbit/s HSPA+ network is available to 97% of the Canadian population.
+About 70% of the Canadian population are located in TELUS' 42 Mbit/s dual-channel coverage areas.

-Telus' HSPA+ network coverage is in portions of all Canadian provinces and territories, but it is not possible to drive in Canada between the Pacific coast and the Atlantic coast without going through areas without any cellular coverage, as there are gaps in cellular coverage in British Columbia and Ontario.
+TELUS' HSPA+ network coverage is in portions of all Canadian provinces and territories, but it is not possible to drive across Canada between the Pacific coast and the Atlantic coast without going through areas that do not have any cellular coverage, as there are gaps in cellular coverage in British Columbia and Ontario.